Dushyant369/gyansetu/README.md

 - ✅ **Smooth Animations** – Fade-in, slide-up, and scale transitions
 - ✅ **Loading States** – Skeleton loaders and spinners for better UX
 - ✅ **Empty States** – Helpful messages when no content is available
+- ✅ **Auto-Mark Notifications** – Notifications automatically marked as seen after 10 seconds when dropdown is opened
+- ✅ **Pagination & Search** – Server-side pagination and search for courses, users, and questions
+- ✅ **Image Uploads** – Support for images in questions, answers, and replies (max 5MB, JPEG/PNG)
+- ✅ **Keyboard Shortcuts** – Submit answers/replies with Enter (Shift+Enter for new line)
+- ✅ **Date Formatting** – Human-readable "time ago" format for all timestamps

 ---